AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/adding-custom-domain-names.md

 ## Add Custom Domain Name

-You are now ready to add your custom domain name.
+Having retrieved the necessary information you can now add your custom domain name.
 To do this, execute a POST request to `http://ns.adobe.com/adobecloud/rel/domainNames` HAL link of the program.

-The body of the POST request needs to include the custom domain name, environment ID, certificate ID, the DNS TXT record value, and the DNS zone.
+The body of the POST request needs to include the following data.

+* Custom domain name
+* Environment ID
+* Certificate ID
+* DNS TXT record value
+* DNS zone

 ```shell
 POST https://cloudmanager.adobe.io/api/program/1234/domainNames/